CyndieKamau/Bash-Assignment/Assignment2.md

 - Output

 `expr: division by zero`

+-A positive or negative number when divided by zero is a fraction with the zero as denominator.

 ##### Question 18
 How can you separately redirect the standard output and the standard error streams into two separate files?